PisiLinuxNew/pisilinux-welcome/README.md

 # Pisi Linux Welcome Application
-A welcome application that meets the user on Live CD mode or after installation in Pisi Linux.
+A welcome application that meets the user on Live CD mode and after installation in Pisi Linux.
 It has been written with Python 3.x and PyQt 5.x.

 ## Installation and running
 After downloading or cloning this repository, open a terminal in directory that this repository has been downloaded or cloned into and run that command for installation: